JuhooM/mazesolver/README.md

 TODO:

+  1) Fix wourld couldn't be calculated bug/problem
-  1) Somehow solve the maze, other than wall following. (bfs, dfs, a*)
+  2) Somehow solve the maze, other than wall following. (bfs, dfs, a*)
-  2) Add more worlds/mazes for the robot to solve
+  3) Add more worlds/mazes for the robot to solve

 Project journal: